How To Design A Target Operating Model (TOM) That Delivers

 Target Operating Model Rocket | THE STRATEGY JOURNEY

-Having run so many, I’ve seen all possible outcomes.
+Having worked with businesses using TOMs all around the world and having run so many, I’ve seen all possible outcomes.
 Some have succeeded in delivering very beneficial outcomes for their organizations.
 Some have failed to deliver anything.
 There can be many reasons for this; they couldn’t raise the budget, couldn’t get off the ground, they couldn’t get the buy-in needed from stakeholders, or they were based on the wrong motivations and outcomes to begin with.
 With this background in mind, I thought I’d explain and highlight:

 AND I will also provide examples of why and how a strong TOM with business agility, is how a business will be able to pivot and reinvent its services in times of uncertainty and instability, such as the economic crisis caused by the COVID-19 pandemic.